 For the hardware and software source documents, check out my GitHub repository.

 This is not the only Christmas tree visualizer, or even the first.
 I would argue that this is a better visualizer, since it is configurable by buttons, very small, and durable.
-I produced a quantity of 20 prototype devices at a material cost of about $12/device (not including peripherals like the power supply and lights or the large amount of time that went into manual assembly).
+I produced 20 prototype devices at a material cost of about $12/device (not including peripherals like the power supply and lights or the large amount of time that went into manual assembly).

 The circuit boards were designed to fit in a small, inexpensive project box available from a few vendors.
 Building controller boards to fit in existing boxes is a great way to save development cost if the shape of the box is not particularly important.
 The board is attached with two screws to standoffs in the lid of the box.
 I machined the connector holes in the body of the box on a vertical mill and drilled the holes for the buttons on a drill press.

 The circuit board was designed to function as a drill pattern for the buttons.
 In the center of each button there is a small hole that can be used to align the pilot drill.
 This is a very simple and essentially free addition to the board, and it saves quite a bit of time creating a drill template by hand.
 Before I started machining I just set one PCB aside to use as a drill template.
 That one PCB probably cost $0.50 and adding the holes took almost no PCB design time.